Holographic dark energy in curved spacetime for interacting fluids: Concluding remarks

 In our study we considered recent cosmological data sets merely as support for the physical consequences of both models, it is not our intention to promote these scenarios as falsifying models.
 In all cases a closed Universe is favored by observations as revealed by the statistical analysis for both holographic models, this is in agreement with other values reported for the curvature parameter.
-We also considered the inclusion of massive neutrinos in the model in order to establish some bounds on the sum of their masses, as shown in the text, our results are in agreement with observations and neutrino experiments.
-From our results it is not possible to distinguish if there is a preference for normal/inverted mass ordering.
-However, the bounds obtained in our analysis for such sum are close to other results coming from several studies.
-The hierarchy of masses for the neutrino is one of the pending issues of the standard model of particles.
-As found in the literature, we expect that improved future cosmological observations could shed some light on this subject.
-It is worthy to mention that the inclusion of massive neutrinos in this description modifies the range of values obtained for the expansion rate, denoted by $h$, in both holographic models.
-But in general the values obtained in this work for $h$ lie within the interval established by the Planck and SH0ES collaborations.
 As discussed in Ref. \cite{hdetens}, the holographic dark energy approach could provide a good scenario to alleviate the $H_{0}$ tension.
 This fact depends on the presence of a {\it turning point} in the normalized Hubble parameter, in other words, a decreasing behavior for $E(z)$ can suddenly change its tendency at some stage of the cosmic evolution, then we could have a model that shows a similar behavior to the $\Lambda$CDM model but at some epoch deviates from this; this characteristic for $E(z)$ can be the responsible of inducing increments in the value of $H_{0}$.
 In fact, the value for $H_{0}$ could also change if the turning point exists at the past or in the future evolution, being more consistent the case of a turning point at the past close to $z=0$.
 We must mention that an interesting alternative to address in our scheme could be given by the election of other characteristic length for dark energy that can induce turning points in $E(z)$.
 We leave this as future investigation.\\

 At thermodynamics level, the temperatures for the fluids of the dark sector were computed by means of the effective method.
 Using the best fit values for the cosmological parameters of Models I and II, it was found that temperatures are well defined and exhibit a growing behavior from the past to the future, this is in agreement with the interacting approach.
 Some comments are in order: for both models the temperatures for dark matter and dark energy can be distinguished easily and at the past the dark matter temperature is higher than dark energy one.
 For future cosmic evolution the dark energy temperature becomes higher than dark matter one.
 Given that in both scenarios the temperatures are of the same order of magnitude, we have a consistent description from the thermodynamics point of view since we could consider that such temperatures are very small with respect to the CMB temperature, making them hard to detect.
 Finally, given that we are in the context of interacting fluids, the cosmic expansion it is not adiabatic, i.e., the entropy has a varying behavior which seems to be more consistent at physical level than the $\Lambda$CDM model where the processes are reversible.
 We explored the condition for which the second law is fulfilled, as discussed previously the second law is achieved if $T_{\mathrm{de}}(z) > T_{\mathrm{m}}(z)$ and $Q(z) > 0$, as shown in the text, both holographic models obey the latter condition for the interaction term.\\